-Despite its current crisis, Europe can and must be a strong economic axis in the global economy, a global power alongside the U.S. and China, argues Prime Minister Papandreou.
-However, European leaders must take immediate action to secure this leading role, and to ensure that European knowledge, innovation, values underpin the globalized economy for decades to come.
+Despite its struggles, Europe can and must be a strong economic axis in the global economy, a global power alongside the U.S. and China, argues Prime Minister Papandreou.
+However, European leaders must take action to ensure that European knowledge, innovation, and values underpin the globalized economy for decades to come.

 Greece: In the Eye of the Storm - International Crisis and Why it is a Global Imperative for Greece to be a Success Story

 Prime Minister Papandreou presents an in-depth look into the causes behind the Greek crisis, and explains why failing to find a solution will have dire economic and geopolitical implications for Europe, and for the world.
 Presenting the competitive sectors in the Greek economy and revealing undiscovered investment opportunities, Papandreou explains how, by addressing the corrosive uncertainty about Greece’s future, Europe can catalyze an overnight investment boom in the country while restoring confidence in the Euro.

 The European Experiment Between Disaster and Success: Why (and How) We Must Redesign Europe

 Prime Minister Papandreou argues that the Euro-crisis is the inevitable result of an incomplete monetary union and offers a practical roadmap for overcoming the crisis and democratically strengthening European institutions.

 Confronting the Democratic Deficit: Citizen-Centric Policies in the Age of Austerity

 Prime Minister Papandreou discusses why a growing democratic deficit and citizens' cynicism towards politics poses the greatest risk to Western societies.
 He will address the challenge of how to rebuild the faltering trust between citizen and government in our democracies.